SOTIF-AVLab/SinD/README.md

 <div align=center>
 <img src="doc/Number and proportion of categories.png" width = 400><img src="doc/veh-traffic light violation.png" width = 400>
 </div>

+##  Access
+You can get the project and a sample record by executing `git clone https://github.com/SOTIF-AVLab/SinD.git`.
+To access the full dataset visit our [Official website](http://www.scstsv.tech/home)

 ## Description of format